athomasoriginal/clojurescript-30/01-drumkit/README.md

 2. The REPL is more confusing in the beginning then helpful.
 Consider, you test and rapidly develop with it, but when you write code, its in a file.

 3. Don't introduce too much tooling right away.
 One of the reasons I liked JS30 is because it approaches education of JS and Web Development without tooling.
 Just create an HTML file, open it in the browser and your good to go.
 CLJS is compiled, so its not as simple, but with tools like `deps-cli` it has become a lot easier.

-**WARNING:**

-`deps-cli` is a little more challenging to use on its own without figwheel during development.
-The errors are not as visible, the config is a little verbose and, for this particular excercise, it will not serve the `.wav` files correctly.

 # Lessons Learned